-ATCA 500 - Clinical Issues in LTC Administration 3 credits
+ATCA 501 - Clinical Issues in LTC Administration 4 credits

-This course focuses on the clinical aspects of aging and nursing home administration including gerontology, diseases of aging, issues in death and dying, the delivery of nursing care, clinical nutrition, social services, therapeutic activities, pharmacy delivery and rehabilitation services.
+This course focuses on the clinical aspects of aging and nursing home administration including gerontology, diseases of aging, issues in death and dying, the delivery of nursing care, clinical nutrition, social services, therapeutic activities, pharmacy delivery, rehabilitation services and risk management..

-ALCA 501 - Regulatory Issues in LTC Administration 3 credits
+ALCA 502 - Regulatory Issues in LTC Administration 4 credits

 The nursing home industry is one of the most regulated industries in the country.
-This course focuses on the government's role in policy and regulation formation, the role of government and third party reimbursement, preparation for licensure and inspection and a close examination of federal and state regulations governing the delivery of care.
+This course focuses on the government's role in policy and regulation formation, the role of government and third party reimbursement, human resource management, fiscal issues, preparation for licensure and inspection and a close examination of federal and state regulations governing the delivery of care.